pdjr-signalk/pdjr-skplugin-renotifier/README.md

 plugin distribution this option should contain a list of the cellphone numbers to which notification texts should be sent.

-## How do I write a notifier script
+## How do I write a notifier script?

-__signalk-renotifier__ passes information to a notifier script both as command line parameters and as the scripts standard input.
+__signalk-renotifier__ passes information to a notifier script through both command line parameters and as the script's standard input.

+A special case is when a notifier script is invoked with no parameters and no input.
-The plugin scans its ```script/``` folder in order to generate the entries that you see in the plugin's configuration page.
-For this to work, you must ensure that when invoked with no command line parameters your script issues some text that is appropriate for use in the configuration page's notifier "Description" field.
+This is done when the plugin scans its ```script/``` folder in order to generate the entries that you see in the plugin's configuration page and the script must respond by issuing some text that is appropriate for use in the configuration page's notifier "Description" field.

-When invoked with command line parameters, then the script is probably going to actually do something.
-Each parameter is a value drawn from the __Arguments__ field discussed above: do with it what you will.
+When invoked with command line parameters, then the script should peform its substantive function.
+Each parameter is a value drawn from the __Arguments__ field discussed
+above: do with it what you will.

-Additionally, the script may be passed zero or more options.
+In addition to command line parameters the script may be passed zero or more options.

-The '-n' option indicates that your script should operate in "dry run" mode - the idea is that it should do all that it would do in production, but not actually do it.
+The '-n' option indicates that the script should operate in "dry run" mode - the idea is that it should do all that it would do in production, but not actually do it.

-The '-l' option indicates that your script should log its action to the system logs (logger(1) might be useful here).
+The '-l' option indicates that the script should log its action to the system logs (logger(1) might be useful here).

 Finally, the script's standard input will receive five lines of text,